NVT Phybridge Case Study

 Change the Conversation; Improve the Outcome

 Due to the organization’s needs, the distributor was confident in recommending Modern LAN design philosophies and the NVT Phybridge CLEER24 PoE solution.
 Developed by Frost & Sullivan, Modern LAN principles provide new best practices for connecting IP endpoints as organizations expand their network to incorporate IoT devices.
-Principle #1 suggests designing the LAN using the “outside-in” approach by first identifying the endpoint characteristics to determine the best supporting infrastructure.
-Another principle is to consider new PoE innovations to support IoT initiatives and simplify LAN design/requirements.
+Principle #1 suggests designing the LAN using the “outside-in” approach by first identifying the endpoint characteristics to determine the best-supporting infrastructure.
+Another principle is to consider new Power over Ethernet innovations to support IoT initiatives and simplify LAN design/requirements.
 By applying these principles, the organization determined that they could leverage their existing and proven Coax-based infrastructure using the CLEER24 long-reach PoE solution.

-The customer was excited with the new solution but wanted to test the capabilities in their environment.
+The customer was excited about the new solution but wanted to test the capabilities in their environment.
 NVT Phybridge assisted the customer in organizing a no-obligation proof of concept.
-After a few simple setup steps, the CLEER24 switch, with SmartPathPoE technology, transformed the existing Coax-based infrastructure into a robust and reliable IP backbone for the new surveillance system.
+After a few simple setup steps, the CLEER24 switch transformed the existing Coax-based infrastructure into a robust and reliable IP backbone for the new surveillance system.
 The customer was also pleased with the ability to connect IP devices up to 6,000ft (1,830m) away from the application using existing infrastructure – with zero IDF closets required along the way.

 Protecting the natural environment is an important core value of the organization, as they aim to become one of the most resource-efficient and ecologically sustainable railway companies in the world.
 The organization has implemented LEED green building standards and continuously strives to reduce energy and resource consumption in all railway operations.
 Aligned with their existing sustainability programs, Modern LAN design helped the organization: